EternityForest/THUNDERWARS/README.md

 ### 👁️ The Quiet Eye Discipline

-Quiet Eye training is used in many seemingly unrelated fields, from sports to healthcare and law enforcement.
+Quiet Eye[^5] training is used in many seemingly unrelated fields, from sports to healthcare and law enforcement.

 ####  1. Fixed Gaze